vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

         - examples:
           - IPO has high fixed-costs of regulatory reporting
 		  - Investor network effects perhaps exist as [reflexivity](https://en.wikipedia.org/wiki/Reflexivity_(social_theory)#In_economics) (the more people want the Mona Lisa the higher it is priced)
-		  - [Web3](https://en.wikipedia.org/wiki/Web3) brings in new possibilities, perhaps we see more in future?
+		  - [Web3](https://en.wikipedia.org/wiki/Web3) brings in new possibilities, so perhaps we see more in future?

 ### Corp-up Stage Powers
 - Hysteresis (optimization, trust, stability)